SiliconLabsSoftware/docs-matter/sld405-matter-fundamentals-security/index.md

 ### 3. Device Attestation

 Every device has a unique certificate that is signed by the manufacturer.
 There is no single root CA across all devices.
-During commissioning the device is challenged to prove possession of the associated private key.
+During commissioning, the device is challenged to prove possession of the associated private key.
 The certificate can be validated against the Distributed Compliance Ledger (**DCL**) to verify device certification status.

 The hierarchy allows for a 3-level tier:

-- The first level is the Product Attestation Authority (PAA)
+- The first level is the Product Attestation Authority (PAA).
-- The PAA will be used to sign the Product Attestation Intermediate (PAI)
+- The PAA will be used to sign the Product Attestation Intermediate (PAI).
 - The PAI will be used to sign the Device Attestation Certificate (DAC).
 The DAC will be transferred to the commissioner and verified against the DCL.

 ![Certificate Authentication](resources/certificateauthentication.png)